Cheap ways to get your 5-a-day

 19. Swap chocolate for fruit

-If you often have a few squares of chocolate after a meal, or you enjoy the occasional chocolate dessert, consider switching to a cheap and cheerful fruity pud instead.
+If you enjoy the occasional chocolate dessert, consider switching to a cheap and cheerful fruity pud instead.
 Dollop homemade blackcurrant compote onto yogurt, bake apples and blackberries into crumble or enjoy a fresh, seasonal fruit salad.
 All are relatively inexpensive ways to make the shift.

 Plum crumble